 Bed bugs are tiny, nocturnal vampires that feed on the blood of animals and humans.
 Their bite is painless but normally results in red, itchy bumps similar to that of mosquito and flea bites.
 But unlike these pests, bed bugs tend to bite in clusters and lines, leaving patches of red bumps on the surface.
 If you notice patterns on the skin that resemble constellations in the night sky, your culprit is most likely a bed bug.

-When a bed bug bites, it injects an anesthetic and anti-coagulant so their host doesn’t know they’ve been bitten.
+When a bed bug bites, it injects an anesthetic and anti-coagulant so its host doesn’t know they’ve been bitten.
 This allows them to feed undetected for up to 10 minutes before it wears off.
 These vampires thrive at night while we sleep and very rarely bite in daylight.
-Bed bugs can feed anywhere on the body but gravitate towards exposed skin like the face, hands, arms, and neck.
+Bed bugs can feed anywhere on the body but gravitate towards exposed skin.
 Bed bugs can’t bite through clothing, but they can easily find ways to crawl inside to feed.

-Regardless, it’s important to avoid scratching wounds because this will exacerbate symptoms, leading to inflammation and infection.
+Regardless, it’s important to avoid scratching wounds because this will aggravate symptoms, leading to inflammation and infection.

 Do bed bugs bite dogs?

 Yes!
 While bed bugs prefer human hosts, they are known to feed on family pets.
 Fur and bedding are excellent hiding spots, so keeping these areas clean is essential to avoid eggs.

 Like humans, bed bug bites in dogs appear in clusters and may resemble a rash.
 You might notice your canine companion(s) scratching, licking, or gnawing at their skin.
 A solid indicator to look for is dried blood or bed bug feces in fur or bedding.